 A. While experts learn more about the protection that COVID-19 vaccines provide under real-life conditions, it will be important for everyone to continue using all the tools available to us to help stop this pandemic, like covering your mouth and nose with a mask, washing hands often, and staying at least 6 feet away from others.
 The CDC has released updated guidance

 for those who have been fully vaccinated (two weeks after final dose) and what activities may be safe to resume.
 The guidance notes that the COVID vaccine is effective at preventing COVID-19, especially severe illness and death and that early data shows that vaccines help keep people from spreading COVID-19 to others.

-A. No. The vaccination, administered through our pharmacy partners on behalf of and state and federal agencies, requires appropriate consent from residents and staff.
-We strongly encourage getting vaccinated.
+A. No. The vaccination, administered through our pharmacy partners on behalf of and state and federal agencies, requires appropriate consent from residents or clients.
+Vaccination is not required for volunteers and visitors to enter a community building, but we are asking about vaccination status at the entry screening.
+We strongly encourage everyone to getting vaccinated.
 Getting vaccinated against COVID-19 is one of the best ways to protect yourself and everyone around you, particularly those who are at increased risk for severe illness.